Energy-mass spectrum of Yang-Mills bosons is infinite and discrete: Classical dynamics of Yang-Mills fields

 \emph{From now on we assume that all space derivatives of gauge fields $A=A(t,x^k)$ vanish faster than any power of $x^kx_k$ as $x^kx_k\rightarrow \infty$, uniformly with respect to bounded $t$}.
 (This condition does not depend on a Lorentz coordinate system.)
-Let $\mathcal{G}_0$ denote the local Lie algebra of such gauge fields and $\mathcal{G}_1$ denote the corresponding infinite dimensional local Lie group.
+Let $\mbox{Ad}\mathcal{G}$ denote the local Lie algebra of such gauge fields and $\mathcal{G}$ denote the corresponding infinite dimensional local Lie group.

 Then 3-dimensional integration of the divergence-free Noether current vector fields leads to \emph{Noether relativistic and gauge invariant on shell conservation laws}.
-The 15-dimensional conformal group of symmetries of Yang--Mills equation produces 15 independent non-trivial conservation laws (see, e. g., \textsc{glassey-strauss} \cite{Glassey-79}).
+The 15-dimensional conformal group of symmetries of Yang-Mills equation produces 15 independent non-trivial conservation laws (see, e.g., \textsc{glassey-strauss} \cite{Glassey}).
 Four of them are the conservation of the energy-momentum relativistic vector.

-On the other hand, gauge invariance of Yang--Mills equation under infinite dimensional group $\mathcal{G}_1$ produces no non-trivial conservation law.
-In particular, such Yang--Mills fields are colorless (see, e. g., \textsc{glassey-strauss} \cite{Glassey-79}).
+On the other hand, gauge invariance of Yang-Mills equation under infinite dimensional group $\mathcal{G}$ produces no non-trivial conservation law.
+In particular, such Yang-Mills fields are colorless (see, e.g., \textsc{glassey-strauss} \cite{Glassey}).

-Choose a Lorentz coordinate system.
-Then we get the following matrix-valued time-dependent fields on $\mathbb{R}^3$: \begin{description} \item[Gauge electric vector field] $E(A)\equiv(F_{01},F_{02},F_{02})$, \item[Gauge magnetic pseudo vector field] $B(A)\equiv(F_{23},F_{31},F_{12})$. \end{description} Now the (non-trivial) energy--mass conservation law is that the time component
+In a Lorentz coordinate system we have the following matrix-valued time-dependent fields on $\mathbb{R}^3$: \begin{description} \item Gauged electric vector field $E(A)\equiv(F_{01},F_{02},F_{02})$, \item Gauged magnetic pseudo vector field $B(A)\equiv(F_{23},F_{31},F_{12})$. \end{description} Now the (non-trivial) energy-mass conservation law is that the time component

-of the relativistic energy-momentum vector is constant on-shell.
+of the relativistic Noether's energy-momentum vector is constant on-shell.
 Appropriately, $P^0(A)$ has the mass dimension.

-At the same time, by Glassey-Strauss Theorem \cite{Glassey-79}, the \emph{energy--mass density} $(1/2)(E^i\star E_i + B^i\star B_i)$ scatters asymptotically along the light cone as $t\rightarrow \infty$.
-This is a mathematical reformulation of the physicists assertion that Yang--Mills fields propagate with the light velocity.
+At the same time, by Glassey-Strauss Theorem \cite{Glassey}, the \emph{energy-mass density} $(1/2)(E^i\cdot E_i + B^i\cdot B_i)$ scatters asymptotically along the light cone as $t\rightarrow \infty$.
+This is a mathematical reformulation of the physicists assertion that Yang-Mills fields propagate with the light velocity.